April 15, 2014

 Conditions and Outlook

-Our overall water supply situation and outlook is good.
+Our overall water supply situation and outlook is good as we head into the spring reservoir refill season.

-Last week, 3.46 inches and 3.21 inches of precipitation were recorded in our Cedar and South Fork Tolt River watersheds, respectively.
-Snowpack is now approaching the long term average for this time of the year.
+Last week, 0.94 inches and 1.16 inches of precipitation were recorded in our Cedar and South Fork Tolt River watersheds, respectively.
+Snowpack is close to but remains below the long term average for this time of the year.
+Snowpack accumulation in our watersheds typically peaks around the first week of April.
+Last week the snowpack for water supply started showing signs of melting off into our reservoirs.

-Chester Morse Lake at the Overflow Dike is at elevation 1552.5 feet, about 2.0 feet lower than last week, and about 1.2 feet above its long term average (based on the years 1989 to 2005).
-Masonry Pool Reservoir at Masonry Dam is at elevation 1551.8 feet, about 2.3 feet lower than last week, and about 4.7 feet above its long term average.
-The South Fork Tolt Reservoir at the South Fork Tolt Dam is at elevation 1757.2 feet, about 0.3 feet lower than last week, and about 1.5 feet above its long term average.
+Chester Morse Lake at the Overflow Dike is at elevation 1557.4 feet, about 2.4 feet higher than last week, and about 2.6 feet above its long term average (based on the years 1989 to 2005).
+Masonry Pool Reservoir at Masonry Dam is at elevation 1557.4 feet, about 2.5 feet higher than last week, and about 3.9 feet above its long term average.
+The South Fork Tolt Reservoir at the South Fork Tolt Dam is at elevation 1760.5 feet, about 0.3 feet lower than last week, and about 0.9 feet above its long term average.
 Water releases from reservoir storage are actively being managed for water supply, fish habitat and flood management objectives for both the Cedar and South Fork Tolt Rivers.

-Water consumption for the previous seven days averaged approximately 99 mgd.
-That is less than the 107 mgd consumed during the same period last year, and less than the average of 114 mgd used during the same period over the years 1999-2008.
+Water consumption for the previous seven days averaged approximately 103 mgd.
+That is more than the 100 mgd consumed during the same period last year, and less than the average of 116 mgd used during the same period over the years 1999-2008.

 View Current Water Supply Graphs (pdf)